Bankfunds1/Proton-VPN/README.md

 ### Server Types

 - **Free Servers** – Limited locations, available without a subscription.
+  - **Free Server Locations**: United States, Netherlands, Japan, and more.

-- **Plus Servers** – Faster speeds and streaming support *(requires a subscription)*.
+- **Plus Servers** – Faster speeds, streaming support *(requires a subscription)*.
+  - **Plus Server Locations**: Additional locations such as Canada, the UK, and Australia.

 - **Secure Core** – Routes your traffic through multiple servers for enhanced privacy.
+  - **Secure Core Locations**: Switzerland, Iceland, Sweden, and more.

-- **P2P Servers** – Optimized for file sharing and torrenting.
+- **P2P Servers** – Optimized for file sharing and torrenting, available for Plus and Proton Unlimited users.
+  - **P2P Supported Locations**: Canada, the Netherlands, and more.

 ---

 ### VPN Protocols

 Navigate to **Settings > Connection** to select a VPN protocol:
-- **WireGuard** *(Recommended for speed and stability)*
+- **WireGuard** *(Recommended for speed and stability)*: Offers the best performance for most users.
-- **OpenVPN**
-- **IKEv2**
+- **OpenVPN**: Known for being a secure protocol, though it may not be as fast as WireGuard.
+- **IKEv2**: A stable and fast option, especially on mobile devices.

+### Protocol Tips:
+- **WireGuard** is generally faster and more efficient for streaming and gaming.
+- **OpenVPN** is preferred when security is a top priority, but the speed might be slower in comparison.
+- **IKEv2** is excellent for mobile devices since it reconnects quickly when switching networks (like from Wi-Fi to mobile data).

 ---

 ### Kill Switch & Always-On

-- **Kill Switch**: Blocks all internet traffic if the VPN connection drops, preventing any accidental exposure of your data.
+- **Kill Switch**: Blocks all internet traffic if the VPN connection drops, preventing accidental exposure of your data.
+   This feature is essential when using public Wi-Fi networks.

 - **Always-On VPN**: Automatically reconnects the VPN and ensures your device stays protected even after rebooting.
+   This feature is especially useful for users who need continuous security.

 ---

 ### Split Tunneling (Windows & Android)

-- Allows you to exclude specific apps or IP addresses from the VPN tunnel, so only selected traffic goes through Proton VPN.
+- **Split Tunneling** allows you to exclude certain apps or IP addresses from the VPN tunnel.
+   - For example, you can set your browser to route through Proton VPN while using local services like your home network or printer without the VPN.
-- Useful for accessing local services while still protecting other online activities.
+   - This feature is perfect for users who want to access local content while still protecting their browsing and other activities.

+### How to Enable Split Tunneling:
+1. Go to **Settings > Split Tunneling**.
+2. Toggle **Enable Split Tunneling**.
+3. Add the apps or IP addresses you want to bypass the VPN connection.

 ---

 ### Auto Connect

-- Enable **Auto Connect** to automatically connect to your preferred server when Proton VPN starts up, ensuring you're always protected as soon as you turn on your device.
+Enable **Auto Connect** to automatically connect to your preferred server when Proton VPN starts up.
+This ensures that you're always connected to the VPN as soon as you launch the app.

+### How to Enable Auto Connect:
+1. Go to **Settings > Connection**.
+2. Enable **Auto Connect** and select your preferred server or protocol.

 ---

-### Additional Features
+### Advanced Features

-- **Ad and Tracker Blocking**: Enable **NetShield** to block ads, trackers, and malware while browsing.
+#### **Ad and Tracker Blocking (NetShield)**
+NetShield is Proton VPN’s built-in feature to block ads, trackers, and malware while browsing.
-- **Secure Core**: Double encryption for maximum privacy—your traffic first goes through privacy-friendly countries before reaching its destination.
+To enable **NetShield**:
+1. Go to **Settings > Security**.
+2. Toggle **NetShield** to **On**.
+3. Select the level of protection:
+   - **Low**: Blocks basic ads and trackers.
+   - **High**: Blocks all ads, trackers, and malware.

+#### **Secure Core**
+For extra privacy, Proton VPN offers the **Secure Core** feature, which routes your traffic through multiple servers in different countries.
+This is ideal for users in countries with high censorship or surveillance, as it adds an extra layer of encryption.

+#### **DNS Leak Protection**
-- **DNS Leak Protection**: Ensures your DNS queries are securely routed through Proton VPN, protecting your online activity from leaks.
+Enable **DNS Leak Protection** to ensure that your DNS queries are routed securely through Proton VPN’s servers, preventing your data from being exposed to your ISP or third parties.

 ---

 ## Troubleshooting Tips

+**1. Connection Issues:**
-- **Connection Issues**: If Proton VPN isn’t connecting, try restarting the app or changing to a different server.
+   - If Proton VPN isn’t connecting, restart the app or select a different server.
+   - Make sure that your firewall or antivirus software isn't blocking Proton VPN.
+   - Try using **OpenVPN** or **IKEv2** if **WireGuard** is not working.

+**2. Slow Speeds:**
-- **Slow Speeds**: Try switching to a less crowded server or using WireGuard protocol for faster speeds.
+   - Try switching to a server that is less congested.
+Servers in **Plus** or **Secure Core** locations typically offer better speeds.
+   - Ensure that **WireGuard** is enabled for faster performance.
+   - Close any unnecessary apps that may be consuming bandwidth.

+**3. DNS Leaks:**
-- **DNS Leaks**: Make sure **DNS leak protection** is enabled under Settings > Security.
+   - Ensure **DNS Leak Protection** is enabled under **Settings > Security**.
+   - Use the [DNS Leak Test](https://dnsleaktest.com/) to verify that your DNS queries are being routed securely.

+**4. App Crashes or Freezing:**
+   - Make sure you are using the latest version of Proton VPN.
+You can check for updates in the **Settings** menu.
-- **App Crashes**: If Proton VPN crashes, try reinstalling the app or updating to the latest version.
+   - If the app crashes, try reinstalling it or clearing the app's cache.

-For more information, you can visit the official Proton VPN [Support Page](https://protonvpn.com/support).
+**5. VPN Not Connecting on Start:**
+   - Go to **Settings > Connection** and enable **Auto Connect** to ensure that you’re always connected when the app starts.
+   - If Auto Connect doesn’t work, check your firewall or network settings.

+**6. Proton VPN Not Connecting on Public Wi-Fi:**
+   - Some public Wi-Fi networks may block VPN connections.
+If you're on public Wi-Fi, try switching to **IKEv2** or **OpenVPN**, which may work better on restricted networks.

 ---